 End-User Guides

-An end-user guide is another popular type of product documentation — and likely something you've come across before.
-This technical documentation type is a lot like the ingredients list and detailed cooking instructions that I mentioned earlier.
+An end-user guide is another popular type of product documentation — and likely something you’ve encountered before.

-These documents usually have step-by-step instructions on how to set up a product or guidance on how to use different product features.
-And customers can refer back to user guides in your knowledge base or on your website for additional information after a purchase.
+These documents usually provide step-by-step instructions for setting up a product or guidance on using different product features.
+After a purchase, customers can refer to user guides in your knowledge base or your website for additional information.

 End-user guides typically include: